Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* To activate the methods we created, we will initialise a switch statement in the update method which will check for the state of the enemy and declare what method should be carried out at each case.
+* To activate the methods we created, we will initialise a `switch statement` in the `Update` method which will check for the state of the enemy and declare what method should be carried out at each case.
 Additionally, we will update the players location variable which checks for the distance between the enemy and the player.

 ```C#
     void Update()